Evolution of Quasi-Periodic Eruptions in the post-TDE Accretion Disk Perturbed by an Orbiting Star: Model setup

 where $r$ is the radial distance from the SMBH.
-This formula is approximately valid for the accretion rate of $\dot{m} \in (10^{-3},\,1)\,\dot{m}_\text{edd}$ expressed relatively to the Eddington accretion rate.
-The Eq.~\eqref{scaleheight} is valid for a stationary extended accretion disk.
+This formula is approximately valid for the accretion rate of $\dot{m} \in (10^{-3},\,1)\,\dot{m}_\text{edd}$ expressed relative to the Eddington accretion rate.
+Here, Eq.~\eqref{scaleheight} is valid for a stationary extended accretion disk.
 In particular, it neglects the effect of star–disk impact near the tidal radius, where the returning debris also rejoins the disk, so the disk there is expected to be thicker than in the stationary case due to the debris-disk heating.
-Often, we are going to use the scaling relation of accretion rate compared to 0.1 of the Eddington value $\dot{m}_{-1} = \dot{m}/(0.1\,\dot{m}_\text{edd})$.
-The Eddington accretion rate comes from the Eddington luminosity
+We often use the scaling relation of accretion rate compared to 0.1 of the Eddington value, $\dot{m}_{-1} = \dot{m}/(0.1\,\dot{m}_\text{edd})$.
+The Eddington accretion rate comes from the Eddington luminosity,

-We also assume that a transient accretion disk is created from the debris of another main-sequence (MS) star with the mass $M_{\star,\text{dis}} = M_\text{dis}\,\rm M_\odot$ that was tidally disrupted beforehand.
+We also assumed that a transient accretion disk is created from the debris of another main sequence (MS) star with the mass $M_{\star,\text{dis}} = M_\text{dis}\,\rm M_\odot$ that was tidally disrupted beforehand.
 It probably arrived on a parabolic orbit sufficiently close to the SMBH.
-The magnitude of the tidal forces is directly correlated to the impact parameter $\beta$, defined as the ratio of the tidal radius to the pericenter distance $\beta = r_{\rm t}/r_{\rm p}$.
-For the sake of simplicity, we state here that the condition for complete destruction of an MS star is $\beta \gtrsim 1$ \cite[for the discussion about the critical $\beta$ for a complete TDE, see][]{Rossi_2021}.
-The tidal radius $r_{\rm t}$ is the distance from the SMBH where the gravitational pull of the SMBH is comparable to the self-gravity of the star, \citep{TDEs}
+The magnitude of the tidal forces is directly correlated to the impact parameter, $\beta$, defined as the ratio of the tidal radius to the pericenter distance, $\beta = r_{\rm t}/r_{\rm p}$.
+For the sake of simplicity, we state that the condition for complete destruction of an MS star is $\beta \gtrsim 1$ \cite[for the discussion about the critical $\beta$ for a complete TDE, see][]{Rossi_2021}.
+The tidal radius, $r_{\rm t}$, is the distance from the SMBH, where the gravitational pull of the SMBH is comparable to the self-gravity of the star \citep{TDEs}, expressed as